McMistrzYT/DELTAModKit/README.md

 > This project does NOT allow for piracy of DELTARUNE Chapter 3 and 4.
 It is simply a base from which you can start building your own DELTARUNE chapter/fangame.
 Most assets which have been included in the project can be found in the free Steam demo for Chapter 1 and 2.

 ## Usage
-To start playing around with DELTAModKit, you have to download [GameMaker](https://gamemaker.io/en/download).
+To start playing around with DELTAModKit, you have to download [GameMaker Beta](https://gamemaker.io/en/download/windows/beta/GameMaker.exe).
 The project uses the latest **BETA** version `Beta v2024.1400.0.838`.
 It will not work on non-Beta versions.

 1. Clone the repository onto your PC.
 2. Create a `datafiles` folder at the root of the project.